-Families Australia strongly supports the National Framework for Protecting Australia’s Children 2009-2020 which is seeking to improve the safety and wellbeing of all Australian children and efforts to assist ‘Forgotten Australians’ who suffered abuses as children in institutions and other forms of out-of-home care.
+Families Australia strongly supports the National Framework for Protecting Australia’s Children 2009-2020 which is seeking to improve the safety and wellbeing of all Australian children.

 Families Australia has been at the forefront of efforts to devise Australia’s first-ever national policy roadmap to tackle child abuse and neglect—the National Framework for Protecting Australia’s Children 2009-2020.

 The National Framework is based on a strong leadership role by the Federal Government as well as an innovative tripartite approach to implementation through a partnership between the Federal Government, all State and Territory Governments and the NGO sector.

 View information on the national campaign on child safety and wellbeing here.